karldoenitz/karldoenitz.github.io/TigoOld/md/documentation.md

 - Cert: the path of https cert file
 - CertKey: the path of https key file
 - Cookie: the key to encrypt/decrypt cookie
-- Log: the instance of Tigo.logger.LogLevel
+- Log: the instance of TigoOld.logger.LogLevel

 configuration.json example：
 ```javascript